RaquelWriter/React-googlemap-api/README.md

 ## NEXT STEPS

 The code could be separated into small components to make it more readable, for example.
-And more improves.
+And more improves, like clustering markers in the same exact location: https://developers.google.com/maps/documentation/javascript/marker-clustering
 But as a **Minimum Viable Product, I think the work is done.**
 I hope you can take my test as a proficient Jr. FrontEnd developer, who can learn very quickly.